mikrono/tModLoaderWiki_kr_ko/Expert-IL-Editing.md

 	return 181;
 }
 ```
 This is the C# code for this method.
-If you look in Terraria.ID.ProjectileID, you'll see that 566 is GiantBee and 181 is Bee.
-Our plan is to change the chosen projectile to Beenade (183) with random chance.
+If you look in `Terraria.ID.ProjectileID`, you'll see that 566 is `GiantBee` and 181 is `Bee`.
+Our plan is to change the chosen projectile to `Beenade` (183) with random chance.
 This is how the code we want would look:
 ```cs
 public int beeType()
 {